 No matter what provider you choose, you’ll need to meet your state’s minimum legal requirements for car insurance.
 In most cases, that means buying a certain amount of liability insurance, but you may also need to carry uninsured motorist coverage, medical payments coverage, or personal injury protection.

 State requirements and risk assessments associated with zip codes mean your rate could vary not just from state to state or city to city, but block to block!
 With so many factors at play, finding the best coverage becomes dizzyingly complex.

-Jerry helped Alexander from Lake Park save $1400 per year by switching to Encompass
+Jerry helped Lora from Hiram save $788 per year by switching to AAA

-Jerry helped Louis from Claxton save $760 per year by switching to Safeco
+Jerry helped Amy from Euharlee save $920 per year by switching to Dairyland